October 7, 2025

 So what happens when you try to tokenize something non-transferable, like private equity shares or revenue-sharing contracts?
 That’s where the confusion begins.

-• A private company’s shares (in Spain, called “quotas”)
+• A private company’s shares or also designated as “quotas”

 • A revenue-sharing agreement

-These assets may have economic value, but they cannot be freely transferred under national law.
+Once we analyze it, we will see that however these legal structures may have economic value, they cannot be freely transferred.
 That rules them out as “securities” under MiFID II.
-At the same time, they don’t qualify as:

 • Utility tokens